London 26/09/1990 Wednesday

 We are back already, unfortunately.
 What a great trip.
 We arrived in Dublin at 23:00 on Thursday and Patrick’s relatives picked us up and took us to Ashbourne.
 We went straight to the pub for Patrick to drink proper Guinness and I met Patrick’s father’s four brothers.
-We went to one of his uncle’s house and they gave me hot whiskys, for my cold and I passed out at 4.
-Ah we also met Patrick’s grandma, a crazy old lady!
+We went to one of his uncle’s house and they gave me hot whiskeys, for my cold and I passed out at 4.
+We also met Patrick’s grandma, a crazy old lady!
 She has a boyfriend, drinks like a fish and never stops talking… A joy!
-On Friday afternoon we got a bus to Dublin, only took ½ hour.
-We dropped our bags in a B&B and went to Trinity College, where Patrick studied to meet one of his friends, Paddy.
+On Friday afternoon we got a bus to Dublin, it only took half hour.
+We dropped our bags in a B&B and went to Trinity College, where Patrick studied, to meet one of his friends, Paddy.

 – This is Leticia… From Brazil.

 – From where?
 Brazil?
 What the hell are you doing here? – was the most common reaction, which made me laugh every time.
 I love the Irish accent.